 Since 2002, almost 1000 horses have been rehomed from Kosciuszko National Park.
 Most recently, a total of 68 horses were rehomed from the spring 2019 control program.

 These horses are removed from the park as wild and unhandled animals, unfamiliar with the human environment.
-To ensure that people are aware of what is involved in rehoming a wild horse and to support good animal welfare outcomes, NPWS encourages people new to owning a wild horse to seek assistance of experienced rehoming groups.
+To ensure that people are aware of what is involved in rehoming a wild horse and to support good animal welfare outcomes, we encourage people new to owning a wild horse to seek the help of experienced rehoming groups.
+Potential rehomers will need to ensure they have the necessary skills, facilities and resources to care for these wild animals.

 If you would like to rehome less than 5 horses, please contact one of the following rehoming groups and individuals who have collected horses from the park and will be making them available to the general public to give them a new home.